 This isn’t a pleasant space to be in, even more so when I really should know better!
 This realization has made me take a step back and review what it means to be grounded and how mindfulness is the tool to get me back on track in an upside-down world.

 What Does It Mean to be Grounded?

-Whenever I’m grounded I’m in a state of living in the present moment.
+Whenever I’m grounded I’m in a state of being, living in the present moment.
 Grounding means staying focused on your body, the NOW, and your connection with the earth.
-I know I am grounded when I’m calm, balanced, happy, and at peace.
+I know I'm grounded when I’m calm, balanced, happy, and at peace.

 When I’m not grounded, the following happens:

 I revert to old habits and limiting beliefs.

 I react to situations instead of responding in a responsible manner.

 My body rebels and manifests physical symptoms (read Louise Hay's book, "Heal Your Body" to understand the thought patterns responsible for certain illnesses and diseases)